appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls08-null-safety.md

 ## Projects

-### 1. Use ? non-nullable operator
+### 1. Basic Null Safety

-    Write a program which containing fullName,address and phoneNumber with non-nullable iniliazation and add values for given parameter inside build context or init method and then print parameter.
+Create a simple program that declares and initializes a few variables, including some that are nullable and some that are non-nullable.

-### 2. Use ! operator
+### 2. Null coalescing operator (??)

-     Write a program which have multiple parameter like above project 1 and guarented that values are not null by using ! operator ,and print that parameter .
+Write a function that accepts optional `String` parameter and returns the value of the parameter if it is not null, otherwise it returns the string "Default value" using the null coalescing operator.

 ### 3. late

 Write a program by using late modifier and assign values that and print final variable.

 ## Remember things :

 - When possible, try to create non-nullable variables, which are guaranteed not to be null at compile time.
 - If you know a nullable expression will not be null, you can use the ! operator to assign it to a non-nullable variable.

 ## Resources